eileen98034/my_tidydata_assignment/codebook.md

 Variables

-features			variable to hold the x, y, and z coordinate accelerometer data activity_labels		variable to hold the activity names (i.e. walking, sitting, laying, etc.)
+features			variable to hold the x, y, and z coordinate accelerometer data (in seconds) activity_labels		variable to hold the activity names (i.e. walking, sitting, laying, etc.)
-X-train, Y-train	variables to hold the x and y coordinate accelerometer data from the training data set X-test, Y-test		variables to hold the x and y coordinate accelerometer data from the test data set x-test-subset		variable to hold test data once all but standard deviation and mean data was filtered out x-train-subset		variable to hold training data once all but standard deviation and mean data was filtered out Xy					variable to hold the combined, reduced data set tidyset				variable to hold the resultant tidy data set
+X-train, Y-train	variables to hold the x and y coordinate accelerometer data from the training data set (in seconds) X-test, Y-test		variables to hold the x and y coordinate accelerometer data from the test data set (in seconds) x-test-subset		variable to hold test data once all but standard deviation and mean data was filtered out (in seconds) x-train-subset		variable to hold training data once all but standard deviation and mean data was filtered out (in seconds) Xy					variable to hold the combined, reduced data set (in seconds) tidyset				variable to hold the resultant tidy data set (in seconds)